Creatorpravin/JavaScriptGrammar/Evaluation2/algorithm_pseudocode.md

 step 1: initialize strict mode in globally and variable start and end with input value, create two variable to store typeof input and convert input number to string and assign variable.

-step 2:check type of input equal to number and input is not a float value.if it true then go to step 10.else go to step 11.
+step 2:check type of input equal to number and input is not a float value and input greater than 1 and strat less than or equal to end.if it true then go to step 10.else go to step 11.

 step 3: create a function definition for prime with parameter s and e.